PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 ## Removing API tokens

 If you've used `prefect auth login` with an API token or have set an API token in your config or environment, you will receieve warnings starting with version 0.15.0 that tokens have been deprecated.
+As of version 1.0.0, support for API tokens has been removed.
 API keys are more secure and simpler to use, we urge you to switch over.

 If you logged in with `prefect auth login`, you can remove your token with `prefect auth logout --token` or `rm -r ~/.prefect/client`.